shopware/docs/products/paas/build-deploy.md

 By default, Shopware looks for the JWT keys on the file system.
 The configuration must be updated to use the keys in the environment variables.

-If you use the Shopware Flex Paas template, [the configuration](https://github.com/shopware/recipes/blob/main/shopware/paas-meta/6.4/config/packages/paas.yaml) will have been applied automatically.
+If you use the Shopware Flex Paas template, [the configuration](https://github.com/shopware/recipes/blob/main/shopware/paas-meta/6.4/config/packages/paas.yaml) will be applied automatically.

 ```yaml
  shopware: